-- Read one or more version of Rumpelstiltskin see next section - Read one or more versions of similar stories see resources for where to look - Talk about the difference between seeing a movie or tv show and watching a live show - Discuss the importance of the audience to a live show.
-In our shows we encourage audience participation such as laughter, saying hi to the characters, and answering questions that the characters ask the audience. - Discuss what each person can do to be a good audience member (ie, interaction, sitting down, staying quiet, hands in lap, listening, etc.).
+- Read one or more versions of Rumpelstiltskin see next section - Read one or more versions of similar stories see resources for where to look - Talk about the difference between seeing a movie or tv show and watching a live show - Discuss the importance of the audience to a live show.
+In our shows we encourage audience participation such as laughter, applause, and appropriate audience response to the characters. - Discuss what each person can do to be a good audience member (ie, interaction, sitting down, staying quiet, hands in lap, listening, etc.).